blinkbitcoin/blink-for-woocommerce/docs/testing.md

 - the scripts enqueue and execute from inside `woocommerce_receipt_*`;
 - the vendored QR library renders in a real DOM;
 - a real poll, with a nonce the page minted, navigates the customer.
+- after a real pay page closes, time and status reads cannot settle the order, while Action Scheduler's real WP-CLI runner can settle the worker-backed order without reopening that page.

-Everything else — URL policy, invoice validation, settlement, budgets, concurrency — is proven faster and more precisely in PHP or Vitest.
+The worker scenario is one cross-process acceptance test, not a second domain suite.
+URL policy, invoice validation, settlement outcomes, budgets and concurrency are still proven faster and more precisely in PHP or Vitest.
 An earlier version of this suite had eighteen specs; sixteen duplicated tests elsewhere, and most could not fail at all because the orders they created were never taken through the gateway.
-If a browser spec would still pass with the browser replaced by `curl`, it is in the wrong tier.
+If a browser spec would still prove the same thing with the browser replaced by `curl`, it is in the wrong tier.

 Every spec must be shown to fail.
 Break the thing it asserts and watch it go red before trusting it.